bschwifty/Codecademy-Projects/README.md

 So far I have completed:
 - Learn Python 3
 - Learn Recursion with Python
-- Build chatbots with Python
+- Build Chatbots with Python

 I am currently enrolled in:
 - Learn Java